What's live now

 We’ll be publishing this on the website when it’s ready and will provide another update in the next bulletin so keep your eyes peeled!

 In February, a suicide prevention consensus statement was agreed by the National Police Wellbeing Service, the National Police Chief’s Council (NPCC), College of Policing (CoP), Association of Police and Crime Commissioners (APCC), Home Office, Unison, Police Federation and Police Superintendents Association.

 Now that the statement is agreed and published, we have funded and commissioned a toolkit working closely with the Samaritans given their expertise in this area.
 The toolkit will be made available in the coming weeks and we’ll be making it available on this website.

-More about the suicide prevention consensus statement
+Read more about the statement